Clean-Terraform/beautiful-jekyll/_posts/2020-04-11-resource-names.markdown

 }
 {% endhighlight %}

-## When naming resources complete the sentence: Resource X for...
+## When naming resources, complete the sentence: Resource X for...
 When naming resources it is helpful to think of what you are creating the resource for when giving in a name.
 For example, Resource AWS S3 Bucket for ALB Logs.

 {% highlight hcl %}